daklassen/daklassen.github.io/_posts/2017-03-28-DesignPatterns.markdown

 ## Factory

 Sometimes it's useful to create an object based on some criteria rather than configuring each individual attribute yourself.
 For example if you want to get a `Smartphone` object and use the `doCall()` Method on that object.
 Normally you would need to call the constructor giving the specs for that smartphone.
-With using the factory pattern you could instead instantiate the object giving in a criteria (`CHEAP`, `EXPENSIVE`).
+With using the factory pattern you could instead instantiate the object giving in a criterion (`CHEAP`, `EXPENSIVE`).

 In java code calling the `SmartphoneFactory` and using the `doCall()` method would look like this: